clsung/logger/README.md

 func main() {
     // Stackdriver requires a project name and version to be set.
 Use your environment for these values.
-    // SERVICE should be your GCP project-id, e.g. robokiller-146813
+    // SERVICE should be your GCP project-id, e.g. my-gce-project-id
     // VERSION is an arbitrary value
     log := logger.New()